kbroman/kbroman.github.io/pages/oa_policy_draft.md

 into an incompatible licensing or assignment agreement before the adoption of this policy.

-The Vice Chancellor for Research or his/her designate will waive application of the license for a particular article or delay access for a specified period of time upon express direction by a faculty member.
+The Vice Chancellor for Research and Graduate Education or his/her designate will waive application of the license for a particular article or delay access for a specified period of time upon express direction by a faculty member.
 Grant of such a waiver is mandatory and not at the discretion of any person or group.
-Waiver requests must be made in writing, or via a an online form that will be made available for this specific purpose.
+Waiver requests must be made in writing, or via an online form that will be made available for this specific purpose.

-The Office of the Vice Chancellor for Research will be responsible for interpreting this policy, resolving any dispute concerning its interpretation and application, and recommending changes.
+The Office of the Vice Chancellor for Research and Graduate Education will be responsible for interpreting this policy, resolving any dispute concerning its interpretation and application, and recommending changes.
 The policy will be reviewed after three years and a report presented to the Faculty Senate.

-The University Library will be responsible for implementing services to support article processing and to communicate with authors about deposition of particular works.
+The University Libraries will be responsible for implementing services to support article processing and to communicate with authors about deposition of particular works.